-While very many buildings in the Conservation Area are capable of improvement either to restore their original character or to reduce the harmful impact of poorly executed alterations or additions chiefly comprising incongruous shopfronts and signs and replacement windows and doors, one or two require works of a more radical kind to deal effectively with their 'negative' impact, and in certain cases (where building(s) have a 'negative' impact) demolition and rebuilding possibly in a different use might represent the most appropriate solution.
+While the majority of buildings in the Conservation Area are capable of improvement either to restore their original character or to reduce the harmful impact of poorly executed alterations or additions (chiefly comprising shopfronts incongruous and signs or replacement windows and doors), a few require works of a more radical kind to deal effectively with their 'negative' impact, and in certain cases (where the impact of the building is entirely 'negative') demolition and rebuilding might represent the most appropriate solution (in the case of outbuildings and garden structures, replacement might also involve re-siting to a more acceptable, less harmful, location).

-In a general sense, most public streets could benefit from a range of 'character-enhancing' improvements, such as the repair and restoration of historic pavings, the provision of new paving (in place of tarmac) and street lighting (in place of the large scale standards erected prior to the construction of the 'by pass'), the undergrounding of overhead wires (in Mary Street and East Street in particular) and the adoption of a co-ordinated approach towards the provision of such things as safety railings, litter bins, bollards and seating.
-In certain locations, the proliferation of signs (of all kinds, including highway signs on posts) has an adverse impact on visual amenities, while those that misinform should be removed (like the one which ruins the appearance of 65 Fore Street, which is a listed building.
+In a general sense, most public streets could benefit from a range of 'character-enhancing' improvements, such as the repair and restoration of historic pavings, the provision of new paving and lighting, the undergrounding of overhead wires and the adoption of a coordinated approach towards the provision of such things as safety railings, litter bins, bollards and seating.
+As far as resurfacings are concerned, the appearance of Albert Street (fig 86) and the steps down from Exeter Road to Beach Street exemplify best practice.
+In certain areas, such as around York Gardens, proliferation the of road signage has a particularly damaging impact on visual amenities, while signs known to be redundant should always be removed (such as the School sign School Lane, in where the School itself is beina developed for residential use).